 The significance of young Nigerians being discouraged to take part in the democratic process should not be underestimated.
 As with many African nations, Nigeria is a very young country demographically.
 More than 60% of the population is under 25.
 The median age of the country is 18, president Buhari is 73.
 His detractors tried to argue he was too old to lead the country, but we rightly decided age didn’t matter if he was as competent, disciplined, and full of integrity as he claimed.
 So we still voted for him.

 Personally, I put a lot of energy into the 2015 elections as did many young people and being let down by the current administration feels like being conned.

 While many young people seemed eager to vote, older relatives, perhaps numb from years of disappointment and a lack of faith in the electoral system remained cynical.
 Looking back, even though I refuse to adopt the cynicism, I now understand it.

-Everyday I speak to young people and I sense an overwhelming feeling of weariness.
-The elections took a toll.
 Already, it is hard to imagine young people as involved, as excited and as vocal in 2019 as we were just over a year ago.
 But if ever there was a time to double down and get involved, this is it.
 A crucial mistake in 2015 was not asking enough questions and focusing blindly on kicking out a weak leader.
 In 2019, better questions must be asked, plans and promises must be scrutinized and facts have to be checked.

 Everyday I speak to young people like me and the overbearing emotion is weariness.
 The elections were draining and took a toll on friendships on and off of social media.
 Most people I know do not look forward to repeating the process.
 To make things worse, none of the current crop of politicians offer anything different.
 They simply represent the old brigade who, despite repeated failures, continue to hold on to power.